Departments & Programs

 We strongly recommend that students fulfill the entry-level sequence and all foundational courses (P304, P335, P346) by the end of the second year of studies.

-We recommend that students take P199 Planning Your Psychology Career in the spring of their sophomore year.
+We recommend that students take P199 Career Planning for Psychology Majors in their sophomore year.
 This course can be used for career guidance and provides students with invaluable information at an appropriate time.

 Required Outside Concentration